paviro/MMM-Facial-Recognition/README.md

 }
 ```

 In order for this module to do anything useful you have to assign custom classes to your modules.
-The class `default` (if you don't change it) is shown if no user is detected or a stranger.
+The class `default` (if you don't change it) is shown if no user or a stranger is detected.
 The class `for_all` (if you don't change it) is shown for all users.
-To specify modules for a certain user, use their name as classname.
+To specify modules for a certain user, use their name as classname (spaces are not possible at this point.

 ```
 {